blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

     GO
     ```

-2. Execute the following code replacing the server name with the name of the SQL Server you created in exercise 1.
+2. Execute the following code replacing the server name with the name of the SQL Server you created in Exercise 1.
 This code enables Stretch Database on your database.
 It may take a few minutes to complete.

     ```
     --Enable the local database for stretch